10 Comments

 - Open the

-And since I still want the look of my previous Customized WordPress Login screen, I decided to incorporate it in the new WP login screen.
+And since I still want the look of my previous WordPress Login screen, I incorporated it with the new one.

 For login.css